chenfwei/Getting_and_Cleaning_Data_Assignment/CodeBook.md

 ## Transformations made to clean up the data

 Variable names were made syntactically valid with the 'make.names()' function, from the 'base' R package.
-From all the variables present in the original data set, only those related to mean and standard deviation were selected in the final set.
+From all the variables present in the original data set, only those related to the mean and standard deviation were selected in the final set.

 ## Summary choices made